instructor-ai/instructor/docs/blog/posts/full-fastapi-visibility.md

 }'
 ```

 This is all logged in Logfire as seen below.
-We have complete visiblity into the eprformance of our entire application and it's pretty clear that a large chunk of the latency is taken up by the OpenAI Call.
+We have complete visiblity into the performance of our entire application and it's pretty clear that a large chunk of the latency is taken up by the OpenAI Call.

 We could also potentially separate the logs into more graunular levels by creating a new span for each instance of `extract_user` created.